mariosdrth/vscode-clean-imports-on-save/README.md

 ## Limitations

-When activating "Save All" with VS Code only editors in a dirty state are saved, not the currently open editor (if not dirty).
-This means if an editor with unused imports is open with no pending changes then the extension will not be triggered.
+- When activating "Save All" with VS Code only editors in a dirty state are saved, not the currently open editor (if not dirty).
+This means if an editor with unused imports is open with no pending changes then the extension will not be triggered
-<br/>Saving an editor directly on the other hand always triggers the save event on the open editor so the extension will be triggered (if enabled).
+- Saving an editor directly on the other hand always triggers the save event on the open editor so the extension will be triggered (if enabled)
+- The extension keeps tracked of the "visited" editors (since there's no way currently to get them from the api).
+This means that if some files are open with pending changed, VS Code is closed and re-opened and "Save All" is triggered then these files will not be formatted

 ## License